Are you trying to keep cool during the summer but don’t want to spend a ton of money doing it?

 In this guide, we’ll tell you everything you need to know about finding the best cheap portable AC unit for your home.

-We’ll show you the most important things to look for when making a purchase, as well as the top three products you can buy today.
+We’ll show you the most important things to look for when making a purchase, as well as the top cheap AC units you can buy today.

 So, let’s get started!